Ramgarh district: Roads

-The main national highways crossing the district are NH-33 and NH-23.
+The main national highways crossing the district are NH-20 and NH-23.

-National Highway 23 connects to NH-33 at Mahatma Gandhi Chowk, Ramgarh Cantonment.
+National Highway 23 connects to NH-20 at Mahatma Gandhi Chowk, Ramgarh Cantonment.

 State highways serving the area include State Highway No.2.

-Nearest Airport
+Airport

 Birsa Munda Airport (45 km) at Ranchi is the nearest airport.
 Direct links are available to prominent cities such as Delhi, Patna, Mumbai and Kolkata.